briandconnelly/BEACONToolkit/csv/doc/csv.md

 [Pandas](http://pandas.pydata.org) is a Python library designed to support data reading, writing, and manipulation.
-Notably, Pandas also includes functionality for working with timeseries data.
+Notably, Pandas also includes functionality for working with time series data.

 Pandas provides a nice interface for interacting with CSV files.
 Similar to R, when a CSV file is read with Pandas, the data are stored in a `DataFrame` object.